 Continue to Mammoth Lakes, where you’ll find family-friendly skiing and snowboarding during winter, and hiking and mountain biking in the summer.
 From there, keep driving south to Bishop (pick up some of the acclaimed Sheepherder’s bread and sandwiches at Erick Schat’s Bakkery) and then Lone Pine, the setting for many an old western movie, and near the photo-op-magnet, eight-foot Mobius Arch in Alabama Hills.

 For an alternate route that will give you a view of Yosemite National Park’s natural scenery, divert off Highway 395 to the seasonal Highway 120, aka Tioga Pass, which is typically open May through November (check the park's website for the latest opening information and history).
-Winter storms in early 2017 caused a temporary closure on Big Oak Flat Road—the connection between Highway 120 and Yosemite Valley—but exploring North Yosemite offers the chance to see beauties like Tuolumne Meadows, Wapama Falls, and hiking (or winter snowshoeing) at the Tuolumne or Merced groves, both lined with giant sequoias.
-Just outside the park, stop to explore the quaint Gold Rush towns of Groveland and Coulterville.
+Exploring North Yosemite offers the chance to see beauties like Tuolumne Meadows, Wapama Falls, and hiking (or winter snowshoeing) at the Tuolumne or Merced groves, both lined with giant sequoias.
+Head to Yosemite Valley for a longer adventure in the park, or continue on to explore the quaint Gold Rush towns of Groveland and Coulterville.

 Sierra Vista Scenic Byway

 Length: 90 miles